pete-rai/p5js-bubbles/README.md

 #### Colors

-The following constants control the colors of various things:
+The following constants control the default colors of various things:

+_Note: The best way to control the colors of bubbles is to use CSS - either at page level or within the source data.
+See the earlier section of this readme for more information about how to do that._

 | Constant | Default | Unit | Description |
 | --- | --- | --- | --- |